lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 This seems like as good a time as any to introduce quantum error correction.

-Errors happen all the time in classical computing as well, for which we have [error correction codes](https://en.wikipedia.org/wiki/Error_correction_code).

-Error correction is a good deal trickier in quantum computing due to the fact that you can't read or [copy](https://en.wikipedia.org/wiki/No-cloning_theorem) qubits.
+We are already well versed in [error correction codes](https://en.wikipedia.org/wiki/Error_correction_code) from classical computing, where bit flips are accepted as a fact of life.
+But error correction is a good deal trickier in quantum computing due to the fact that you can't read or [copy](https://en.wikipedia.org/wiki/No-cloning_theorem) qubits.

-All hope is not lost.
+The good news is that all hope is not lost.
 The field of quantum error correction is really, really interesting, because it tries to solve the problem of how to detect and correct and error in a qubit that you're not allowed to measure.
 I could probably spend way too much time deep diving into it.
 But the key takeaways are:

 - quantum error correction is possible and could, in theory, be used to create perfect qubits that are immune to decoherence and other noise
 - this requires that the qubits have fewer than 1 error per 1000 (or so) gates, which we're nowhere near